 Microbial Testing

-The process of testing for microbial contamination, also known as microbiological tests, is the method to determine the quantity and quality of microorganisms, such as the fungus, bacteria, viruses, and parasites within samples.
+The process of testing for microbial contamination, also known as microbiological tests, is the method to determine the quantity and quality of microorganisms, such as fungi, bacteria, viruses, and parasites within samples.
 This type of test is carried out to determine the safety, quality, and effectiveness of different products and also to determine and manage the amount of microbial contamination in environments.

 Applications of Microbial Testing